spryker/spryker-docs/docs/about/all/about-the-docs/contribute-to-the-docs/add-and-edit-diagrams-in-the-docs.md

 ---
-title: Add and edit diagrams in the documentation
+title: Add and edit diagrams in the docs
 description: Learn how to add and edit diagrams.net diagrams in Spryker documentation.
 last_updated: Dec 22, 2022
 template: howto-guide-template